rocket-ron/MIDS-W205/project/readme.md

     git checkout branch project

+Then

+    git submodule update --init --recursive

+to pick up the various Git repositories that are referenced.

 That’s about it.
 All local commits will be accumulated, well, locally, until you do a push.
 To push your local commits to the branch, just do

     git push origin project